UNESCO sites near Madrid

 Stay tuned next time for Part 2 of our ´UNESCO sites near Madrid´ posts, which will focus on the smaller and very individual towns of Cuenca, Ávila and Aranjuez.
 If you would like to do a holiday with these fantastic locations, take a look at our Madrid, Toledo, Segovia tour, which has options to add other cities like Cuenca and Ávila.

 Be transported from the bustling city to the charming countryside on this Madrid wine tour.
 This tour includes visits to 2 wineries and wine tasting, as well as a 3-course lunch where you can taste traditional high quality food.
 Discover Madrid wine region with a friendly local guide and relax in a luxury air-conditioned minivan.
 This is a unique tour with a small group size for a more personal experience.
 Max.
-7, average group 4
+7, average group 4.
+COVID-19 update.
+The tour runs as usual and complies with all security measures

 This private tour combines 4 fantastic experiences in one.
 Discover the impressive monastery complex of San Lorenzo de El Escorial, enjoy local wines at a family-owned small winery and taste high quality local gastronomy with a knowledgeable local guide.
 The tour includes a visit to one of Spain´s best hidden gems: the Bulls of Guisando, a fantastic example of art that dates back to the 3rd century before Christ!
 Enjoy amazing views and travel back in history with this unique tour from Madrid